Convert anything, at global scale.

 Why convert HEIF to GeoJSON?

-Convert to GeoJSON when the output needs to feed browser maps, lightweight GIS services, geospatial APIs, or data pipelines where human-readable JSON is an advantage.
+Choose GeoJSON as target when the output needs to feed browser maps, lightweight GIS services, geospatial APIs, or data pipelines where human-readable JSON is an advantage.

 What changes when converting HEIF to GeoJSON?